Benchmark your portfolio against any stock, ETF or fund

 How to add a portfolio benchmark in Sharesight

-To add a benchmark to your Sharesight portfolio, simply navigate to your portfolio’s Overview page, scroll down to the Summary tab and click "Add a Benchmark".
-You will be prompted to select a commonly used benchmark or search for a benchmark from any of the 240,000+ investment instruments supported by Sharesight.
+To add a benchmark to your portfolio on Sharesight, simply navigate to your portfolio’s Overview page, scroll down to the Summary section below your performance graph and click “Add a benchmark”.
+You will then be prompted to select a commonly used benchmark or search for the benchmark of your choice from any of the 750,000+ investment instruments supported by Sharesight.

 Once you have added a benchmark to your portfolio, you will see a comparison of your portfolio’s total return against the benchmark, broken down by capital gains, dividends and currency gain.
-You can also see a visual representation of your portfolio’s performance against the benchmark by selecting "Graph Performance Index" in the dropdown menu above your performance chart.
-This is a quick and easy way to track where your portfolio has followed or diverged from the benchmark over time.
+You can also see a visual representation of your portfolio’s performance against the benchmark by selecting "Graph Performance Index" in the dropdown menu above your performance graph.
+This is a quick and easy way to see where your portfolio has followed or diverged from its benchmark over time.

 How benchmarking works in Sharesight